BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text.

+#### **An interesting experiment day three**

+So I’ve just finished my third day of not snacking, or even lunching.
+I have been surprised how easy it is to keep to.
+Basically, if you don’t start eating, you don’t particularly feel the need to eat.
+This doesn’t make any sense.
+I wonder if this is something thing to do with my age.
+Maybe I would not have been able to cope with it When I was younger.
+But having said that, I almost never skipped breakfast.
+So maybe I never had a chance to find out.
+The other surprising side-effect which is proving to be consistent is that I don’t feel like distracting myself with social media if I don’t snack.

+So all in all, it’s been pretty good.
+I haven’t noticed any effect on my weight yet.
+But there aren’t many diets you notice the changing in three days anyway.
+And that wasn’t in any case my motivation.
+What I have found is that although my energy levels are higher and I get more done, I still get distracted by low value jobs and things that just interesting.
+So it isn’t a panacea.
+I still need to work on my willpower and organisation.
+But overall it has been a remarkably good initiative.
+I am going to try and keep it going over the weekend as well.
+This will probably be easy on Saturday.
+Maybe not so much on Sunday.

+The other problem I have that it hasn’t solved is my uneven sleeping pattern.
+I wonder if he earlier in the evening might help there?

 #### **An interesting experiment**